-- A completed Application for Admission form along with a \$45 check for the nonrefundable application fee made payable to Pepperdine University must be submitted.
-All applications should be mailed directly to the Graziadio School Admission Office. - 2.
-A completed Employment Information form with a typewritten goal statement, as specified, must be sent to the Graziadio School Admission Office.
-The goal statement should address present employment as well as prior significant work experience. - Official transcripts from all colleges and universities attended are required.All official transcripts should be mailed directly by the registrar to the
+- 1. A completed online Application for Admission along with a \$45 payment for the nonrefundable application fee must be submitted. - 2.
+A completed online Employment Information form with an attached goal statement, as specified, must be submitted to the Graziadio School Admission Office.
+The goal statement should address present employment as well as prior significant work experience.